Texas coral snake: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Micrurus.

 M. t. tener is found in both the U.S. and Mexico, whereas the other four subspecies are endemic to Mexico.

 Etymology

 The Latin specific name, tener, means "soft or delicate".
 This is in reference to the graceful features of the snake.

+The subspecific name, bernadi, is in honor of French physician Santiago Bernad, who practiced medicine in Zacualtipán, Hidalgo, Mexico, where he collected the holotype.

 The subspecific name, fitzingeri, is in honor of Austrian herpetologist Leopold Fitzinger.

 The name maculatus (Latin for "spotted") refers to the presence of some large black spots in the red rings.

 The name microgalbineus is derived from a modern Latin adaptation of the original Greek word micro meaning "small or tiny" and galbineus, Latin for "greenish yellow".
 The name microgalbineus alludes to the narrow yellowish rings of this subspecies.

 Taxonomy

 The Texas coral snake was once considered a subspecies of the eastern coral snake, Micrurus fulvius, but more recent research has determined that it has enough morphological differences to be considered its own species.